Investing in 3D Printing Companies and Stocks

 Three 3D Printing Unicorns

 Perhaps the most exciting – or at least the most well-known 3D printing startups – are the mythical unicorns that have managed to achieve valuations that exceed one billion dollars.
 They include Formlabs which claims to be the world’s largest seller of stereolithography 3D printers worldwide, Carbon which wants to 3D print 1000X faster, and Desktop Metal which wants to be 100X faster than other 3D metal printers but at 20X times lower cost.
+In Fall of 2020, Desktop Metal decided to offer shares to the public, something we covered in our piece on Desktop Metal Stock and Additive Manufacturing 2.0.

 3D Printing Stocks and ETFs